jingxian-li/academic/_pages/about.md

 # 📖 Educations
-- *2020.09 - 2024.09*, Ph.D. in Materials Science and Engineering, University of Michigan, Ann Arbor, MI.
+- *2020.09 - 2024.09*, Ph.D. in Materials Science and Engineering, University of Michigan, Ann Arbor, MI
-- *2022.09 - 2019.04*, M.S. in Computer Vision, Electrical and Computer Engineering, University of Michigan, Ann Arbor, MI.
+- *2022.09 - 2014.04*, M.S. in Computer Vision, Electrical and Computer Engineering, University of Michigan, Ann Arbor, MI
-- *2015.09 - 2018.01*, M.E. in Materials Science and Engineering, University of Science and Technology Beijing, China.
+- *2015.09 - 2018.01*, M.E. in Materials Science and Engineering, University of Science and Technology Beijing, China
-- *2011.09 - 2015.06*, B.E. in Materials Physics, University of Science and Technology Beijing, China.
+- *2011.09 - 2015.06*, B.E. in Materials Physics, University of Science and Technology Beijing, China

 # 📝 Publications